UZziell/v2ray-haproxy-docker/README.md

 ##### HTTP Protocol

 The HTTP proxy is for internal usage on the bridge server and would be exposed only to the 127.0.0.1 IP address without password.
+You can use it on your local device using port forwarding (`ssh -NL 1011:0.0.0.0:1011`), as well.
 For example, the command below shows how to use it on the bridge server terminal.
 The cURL response should be the upstream server IP address.